Springe direkt zu Inhalt

 Looking for Mori Ogai

-She has received numerous awards including the Takami Award, Murasaki Shikibu Literary Award, Hagiwara Award, Cikada Prize, Noma Literary New Face Award, Tsubouchi Award.
+She has received numerous awards including the Takami Award, Murasaki Shikibu Literary Award, Hagiwara Award, Cikada Prize, Noma Literary New Face Award, and Tsubouchi Award.